-Developing a strong Environmental, Social and Governance culture supervisors with employees on site.
+Developing a strong Environmental, Social and Governance culture

+Boom is committed to building a proactive safety culture across the business.
+We maintain our focus on safety by ensuring everyone understands and builds risk awareness into their everyday work activity and by encouraging the active involvement of our managers and supervisors with employees on site.
 Our Safe Act Observations Frequency Rate (SAOFR), which measures the number of safety-related interactions in the field, increased to 10,039 in FY22, up from 8,242 in the previous year, an increase of 22%.
 This highlights the health, safety and wellbeing culture within Boom is evolving.